SCAI Misconduct Procedures

 J. Additional Appeal to Georgia Board of Regents

 Any student who faces Code of Conduct charges for a disciplinary issue may raise the issue of a diagnosed mental disorder.
 Alternatively, a student may be accused of a disciplinary violation and it may appear that the student is not capable of understanding the nature or wrongfulness of the action.
-In either of these situations, the hearing officer shall refer the matter to the SCAI Director who shall submit the matter to the Dean of Student Success or his or her designee for handling in accordance with the Voluntary and Involuntary Withdrawal for Medical and/or Psychological Reasons Policy.
+In either of these situations, the hearing officer shall refer the matter to the SCAI Director who shall submit the matter to the Dean of Student Affairs or his or her designee for handling in accordance with the Voluntary and Involuntary Withdrawal for Medical and/or Psychological Reasons Policy.